chucktilbury/notc/README.md

 ```
 ## Keywords
 - string - names a variable of type string
-- number - names a variable of type number
+- int,integer - names a variable of type signed integer
+- uint,unsigned - name a variable of unsigned integer
+- float - name a variable of double precision float
-- boolean - names a variable of type boolean
+- bool,boolean - names a variable of type boolean
-- nothing - names a function with no return type
+- noth,nothing - names a function with no return type
 - if - introduces an if(){} clause
-- else - introduces an else(){} cleause
+- else - introduces an else(){} clause
+- switch - Introduce a switch/case clause.
+- case - Mark an instance of a switch/case clause.
-- while - introdues a while(){} clause
+- while - Introduce a while(){} clause
-- do - introduces a do{}while() clause
+- do - Introduces a do{}while() clause
-- and - logical and operation in boolean expression
+- &&,and - Logical and operation in boolean expression
-- or - logical or operation in boolean expression
+- ||,or - Logical or operation in boolean expression
-- not - logical not in boolean expression
+- !,not - Logical not in boolean expression
 - continue - cause the loop to jump to the top
 - break - break out of a loop
 - start - mark the entry point into a program